Creative people who follow their passions often end up in low-paying jobs that leave them scraping by just to pay the

 Ultimately, you’re making money doing something you love.
 The site even gives you tools to help you manage and grow your business.

 Other sites that let you sell your handmade wares include:

 Perhaps you’re longing to explore your inner Picasso.
 If so, you might want to consider selling your art online.

 DeviantArt allows artists to exhibit and sell their work.
 The art ranges from paintings and sculpture to digital art and films.

-Redbubble is another site that enables you to make money via your artwork.
-Specifically, the marketplace gives you access to products ranging from T-shirts and smartphone cases to posters and home goods, all of which you can adorn with your designs.
+Redbubble is another site that enables you to make money with your artwork.
+Specifically, the marketplace gives you access to products ranging from T-shirts and smartphone cases to posters and home goods, all of which you then can adorn with your designs.

 Certain types of artwork can also be sold on the same websites we mentioned in the “Crafts” section above.

 Although sometimes overlooked, the written word is an art form in its own right.
 If you have something to say and an interesting way of saying it, consider peddling your thoughts online.

 Blogging has become big business in recent years, and aspiring and seasoned writers alike can cash in on the popularity of this growing industry.